 - Reversible Sleeve

-A Bay of Blood (1971) is available out now on blu-ray.
+A Bay of Blood (1971) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…